lefischerander/Bluesky--User-Analysis/README.md

 [py-url]: https://www.python.org
 [license-url]: https://opensource.org/licenses/MIT

-This exam project explores user behavior on the Bluesky social network.
-It covers data ingestion, cleaning, statistical testing, machine learning modeling, and visualization of time series, STLs, distributions, proportions, clustering, and decision trees.
+The goal of this project is to analyze and understand behavioral patterns of users on the social media platform, Bluesky.
+The analysis covers the full data science workflow from data ingestion and cleaning to modeling, statistical testing, and visualizations of the results.

 ## Key Results
 The analysis segmented Bluesky users into distinct behavioral groups.
 The optimal number of clusters was found to be five.
 These groups can be characterized as: